Successful Colostomy Reversal Experience - Thanks for the Support!

 hockeymom5331

 Great to hear!
-I am nervous about reversal with an appointment on May 2 with colonoscopy and decision on if I am ready.
-If I am, the reversal will take place on May 3.
-Nervous due to all complications from the original surgery.
-Can't help but wonder, what is the stoma area like after reversal?
-Any thoughts on the whole process of reversal are appreciated.
-Also, will need to flush for the colonoscopy.
+I am nervous about reversal with an appt may 2 with colonoscopy and decision on if I am ready, if I am the reversal will take place may3.
+Nervous due to all complications on original surgery.
+Can't help but wonder what is the stoma area like after reversal?
+Any thoughts on whole process of reversal appreciated.
+Also will need to flush for the colonoscopy.
 Advice?
-I imagine it's messy.
+I imagine its messy.

 BobbyG

 I also had complications and nearly died from acute diverticulitis.
-I was in the hospital for a month.
-I used the colostomy bag for 6 months, and then my doctor had me do a test to determine if I healed enough to have the reversal.
+Was in the hospital for a month.
+Used the colostomy bag for 6 months and then my doctor had me do a test to determine if I healed enough to have the reversal.
 The flush wasn't too bad.
 The test in the hospital was pretty uncomfortable.
-In my case, a balloon was inserted into my anus and filled with liquid, and a camera was used to check healing and strength.
-It was hard to hold the balloon in while pictures were taken, but I did it knowing it was necessary to assure I was ready.
-I'm not sure if you will have the same test.
-Anyway, I was good to go, thank God, and had my reversal 2 weeks later.
-I was hospitalized for 3 days and had my first normal bowel movement 2 days after being released.
+In my case a ballon was inserted into my anus and filled with liquid and a camera to check healing and strength.
+It was hard to hold the ballon in while pictures were taken but I did do it knowing it was necessary to assure I was ready.
+Not sure if you will have the same test.
+Anyway I was good to go thank God and had my reversal 2 weeks later.
+Was hospitalized 3 days and had first normal bowel movement 2 days after being released.
 Stay near a bathroom.
-My hernia around my stoma was also repaired, and I only have a 3-inch scar line where the stoma was.
-You, myself, and many others on this site have been through so much.
-The reversal was much less complicated, and the healing was far quicker than the original colostomy.
+My hernia around my stoma was also repaired and I only have a 3 inch scar line where the stoma was.
+You, myself, and many others on this sight have been thru so much.
+The reversal was much less complicated and the healing was far quicker than original colostomy.
 Keep positive!
 It's going to go well for you.
 Hang in there and please keep me/us posted.
 My thoughts and prayers are with you.
 You can do it!!

 Robert from So.
 CA.